Regarded as one instrument but played by many people, the gamelan generates rich, sonorous and mesmerising sounds.

 Playing the gamelan is a rewarding musical and social experience, inspiring self-confidence, improving coordination, sharpening listening skills and encouraging interaction and team-building.

 No previous musical experience is necessary, just a willingness to sit on the floor, take off your shoes and have fun.

 In 1987, Southbank Centre was privileged to receive a beautiful Javanese percussion orchestra called gamelan.
 This was a remarkable gift from the Government of the Republic of Indonesia to the people of the UK as a gesture of friendship.

 As is the case with many important gamelan ensembles, ours was named 'Kyai Lebdha Jiwa' or 'The Venerable Spirit of Perfection'.

-For visitors with prams, buggies and wheelchairs, or requiring step-free access to the Gamelan Room please go to the Welcome Hub on Level 2 Green Side of Royal Festival Hall, where our Visitor Experience team are happy to assist you.
+For visitors with prams, buggies and wheelchairs, or requiring step-free access to Gamelan Room, please go to the Welcome Desk, Level 2, Royal Festival Hall, where our Visitor Experience Team are happy to assist you.